SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/mrs-proxy-endpoint.md

 Where you enable the MRS Proxy endpoint depends on the type and direction of the mailbox move:

-- **Cross-forest enterprise moves** For cross-forest moves that are initiated from the target forest (known as a pull move type), you need to enable the MRS Proxy endpoint on Mailbox servers in the source forest.
-For cross-forest moves that are initiated from the source forest (known as a push move type), you need to enable the MRS Proxy endpoint on Mailbox servers in the target forest.
+- **Cross-forest enterprise moves**: For cross-forest moves that are initiated from the target forest (known as a  *pull*  move type), you need to enable the MRS Proxy endpoint on Mailbox servers in the source forest.
+For cross-forest moves that are initiated from the source forest (known as a  *push*  move type), you need to enable the MRS Proxy endpoint on Mailbox servers in the target forest.

 - **Remote move migrations between an on-premises Exchange organization and Office 365**.
 For both onboarding and offboarding remote move migrations, you need to enable the MRS Proxy endpoint on Mailbox servers in your on-premises Exchange organization.